 Individuals under the age of 50 should have access to their medical records via their medical provider, school or can locate immunization history on the Wisconsin Immunization Registry (WIR).

-For individuals over the age of 50 that are unable to provide medical records, our department will arrange to have volunteer applicants receive a titer* blood draw at no charge for MMR and/or varicella.
+For individuals over the age of 50 that are unable to provide medical records, our department will arrange to have volunteer applicants receive a titer* blood draw.

 *Titers are blood samples taken to verify that a vaccine is present and working in an individual’s body.
 If the results of an MMR and/or varicella titer state presumed immunity, this will serve as official medical documentation.
 Additional vaccinations, should they be needed, are the responsibility of the volunteer.